bigdata-ustc/EduCDM/docs/GDIRT.md

-# Matrix-factorization-based Cognitive Diagnosis model
+# Item response theory

-MCD in this package is based on the Matrix factorization.
+GDIRT in this package denotes the IRT model trained with gradient descent.
 If this code helps you, please cite our work

 ```bibtex